elnoro/phalcon-test/README.md

 # vendor/bin/phalcon-migrations run
 ```

-You should be able to access the app on http://localhost/api/contacts
+You should be able to access the app on http://localhost/api/contacts.

+Try to run some queries from `examples/crud.http` or run tests!

 ### Running tests